Beef Stew with Onion Soup Mix

 “This is a terrific recipe!
 Lots of flavor development with so few ingredients.
 I added potatoes and carrots and there was plenty of gravy to serve with rice.” -Amy

 Crockpot meals are lifesavers on busy evenings, so I often turn to them on Monday nights, especially.
-Crockpot Pork Chops and Crockpot Hungarian Goulash are favorites at our house, and this stew recipe has become another favorite.
+Crockpot Pork Chops are favorites at our house, and this stew recipe has become another favorite.

 Jump to: